balderdashy/sails-docs/reference/Upgrading.md

 The Connect multipart middleware [will soon be officially deprecated](http://www.senchalabs.org/connect/multipart.html).
 But since this module was used as the built-in HTTP body parser in Sails v0.9 and Express v3, this is a breaking change for v0.9 Sails projects relying on `req.files`.

-As with most things in Sails, you can use any Connect/Express/Sails-compatible bodyparser you like.
-By default, in v0.10, we now include [`skipper`](http://github.com/balderdashy/skipper), a wrapper module which allows for streaming file uploads without buffering tmp files to disk.
+By default in v0.10, Sails includes [`skipper`](http://github.com/balderdashy/skipper), a body parser which allows for streaming file uploads without buffering tmp files to disk.
 For run-of-the-mill file upload use cases, Skipper comes with bundled support for uploads to local disk (via [skipper-disk](https://github.com/balderdashy/skipper-disk)), but streaming uploads can be plugged in to any of its supported adapters.

 For examples/documentation, please see the Skipper repository as well as the Sails documentation on `req.file()`.

+#### Why?
+A body parser's job is to parse the "body" of incoming multipart HTTP requests.
+Sometimes, that "body" includes text parameters, but sometimes, it includes file uploads.

+Connect multipart is great code, and it supports both file uploads AND text parameters in multipart requests.
+But like most modules of its kind, it accomplishes this by buffering file uploads to disk.
+This can quickly overwhelm a server's available disk space, and in many cases exposes a serious DoS attack vulnerability.

+Skipper is unique in that it supports **streaming** file uploads, but also maintains support for metadata in the request body (i.e. JSON/XML/urlencoded request body parameters).
+It uses a handful of heuristics to make sure only the files you're expecting get plugged in and received by the blob adapter, and other (potentially malicous) file fields are ignored.

+> **Important!**
+>
+> For Skipper to work, you _must include all text parameters BEFORE file parameters_ in file upload requests to the server.
+Once Skipper sees the first file field, it stops waiting for text parameters (this is to avoid unnecessary/unsafe buffering of file data).

+#### Configuring a different body parser
+As with most things in Sails, you can use any Connect/Express/Sails-compatible bodyparser you like.
 To switch back to **connect-multipart**, or any other body parser (like **formidable** or **busboy**), change your app's [`http` configuration]().

 ### Blueprints